ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 serde_derive = "0.9"
 ```

-`Cargo.toml` file encloses information about the project, including metadata about the name, version and authors.
+`Cargo.toml` file encloses information about the project, including metadata about the name, version and the authors.
 Dependencies are declared under the block of the same name.
 Since we are going to use Anterofit in conjunction with Serde, we also need to explicitly declare dependency on it.

 ## Working with GitHub endpoints
-- models, serialization / deserialization
-- defining github service
-- user agent header
-- preparing body
-- outputting to console
 Since we want to search only by repositories, we are going to work with one [endpoint](https://developer.github.com/v3/search/#search-repositories).
 Here is an example of the search query:

 ```bash